jlr2/IntroductionPaaS/README.md

 #### Section 3.- Docker containers: not persistent.
 &nbsp;&nbsp;&nbsp;This section explains the need to use persistent volumes due to data in containers are lost.
 Read [Uso de volúmenes persistentes](https://iesgn.github.io/cloudandrelated/es_docker.html#/10).
-    This is a summary about the previous reading:
+&nbsp;&nbsp;&nbsp;This is a summary about the previous reading:
  - Data stored in a container is not persistent.
  - When data must be stored persistently, volumes must be used.
  - The scenario is: the **application is decoupled from the data**, that is, the application will run in a container and the data in a persistent medium external to the container.
 Advantages: